 The PxCn bit is used to control the pin type selection.
-Here the "x" can be A, B or C. However, the actual available bits for each I/O Port may be different.
+Here the "x" can be A or B. However, the actual available bits for each I/O Port may be different.

-Pin-remapping Function
+Pin-shared Functions

 The flexibility of the microcontroller range is greatly enhanced by the use of pins that have more than one function.
 Limited numbers of pins can force serious design constraints on designers but by supplying pins with multi-functions, many of these difficulties can be overcome.
-The way in which the pin function of each pin is selected is different for each function and a priority order is established where more than one pin function is selected simultaneously.
-Additionally there is one register, IFS, to establish certain pin functions.
+For these pins, the desired function of the multi-function I/O pins is selected by a series of registers via the application program control.